 Sometimes the diaper explosions happen right before we head out the door and I don’t have five minutes to rinse and scrub and treat the stain right that minute.
 Then I forget about it once we get back home.

 Sometimes I am at home and change her diaper and clothes in the middle of about fifteen other things and I kinda forget about it.
+Especially if her messy diaper also left with the task of removing poop stains from carpeting (which I also now know how to remove thanks to her).

 Even when I do have time to treat the baby stain right away, it doesn’t always like to come out with my go-to DIY method.

 For years I have treated poop stains by running them under cold or warm water in the sink, adding some hand soap (especially if in a public restroom – that’s all they have, but even our upstairs bathrooms only have hand soap), and then scrub the soap into the stain by rubbing the fabric on itself, then rinse, and repeat as necessary until most of the stain is gone.
-For good measure I spray a pre-treater like Shout or Resolve onto it and put it in with the next load of laundry.
+For good measure, I spray a pre-treater like Shout or Resolve onto it and put it in with the next load of laundry.

 A lot of times, this will do the trick.
 Or mostly.
 Sometimes I miss a little spot or a slight yellowing color remains.
 Despite its less than stellar results, this is the method I used for my last three babies.
 It’s not the best method if it really doesn’t work all the time, works less than perfectly, and doesn’t usually do much of anything on poop stains set into the fabric.